Chapter 33 - Reevaluations

 - Three year timeline for an EIS

-All reevaluations should include a site visit and evaluation by a qualified environmental planner and any technical specialists deemed necessary.
+All reevaluations should include a site visit (if appropriate) and evaluation by a qualified environmental generalist and any technical specialists deemed necessary.
 Assessments by technical specialists should be prepared for any topical areas affected by a change in the project, its surroundings, new information or requirements, or other factors that may cause the original evaluation to no longer be valid.
 Additional studies and/or coordination with other agencies should be conducted as appropriate.

 Project Proceeding to Next Major Federal Approval